teddy bear Parenting & Family See also:

 Emotional Problems AUDIO - A collection of articles to help parents recognize and deal with a variety of emotional issues that can affect children & teens.
 (American Academy of Pediatrics)

 Families with Special Needs: Caregiving Tips - 'Whether your family member with special needs is a child or an adult, combining personal, caregiving, and everyday needs can be challenging.'
 This page offers 'general caregiving tips and links to information on specific health topics to help you and those you care for stay safe and healthy.'
 (U.S. Centers for Disease Control & Prevention).
 See also N.J.
-Statewide Parent Advocacy Network and related links, below, and Sites for Seniors: Caregiving.
+Statewide Parent Advocacy Network and related links, below.
+For advice on emotional, physical and financial self-care for caregivers, see Sites for Seniors: Caregiving.

 Gifted & Talented links - Information for parents & teachers of gifted, advanced, and special needs students.
 (South Plainfield Public Library)